 Co-authors: Christoph Gladisch, Christian Heinzemann, Martin Herrmann

 Many industrial machine learning (ML) applications necessitate some level of safety, especially in the context of automated systems such as autonomous vehicles.
 Several papers have identified safety concerns and mitigation approaches.
-A good overview was detailed by our Bosch colleagues Oliver Willers, Sebastian Sudholt, Shervin Raafatnia and Stephanie Abrecht that focuses https://link.springer.com/chapter/10.1007/978-3-030-55583-2_25.
+A good overview was detailed by our Bosch colleagues Oliver Willers, Sebastian Sudholt, Shervin Raafatnia and Stephanie Abrecht that focuses on the use of deep learning in safety-critical perception tasks.
 A prime mitigation approach mentioned in this work is in the testing stage.

-At Bosch Research, in the , we work on methods to account for safety demands and contribute towards making the use of ML safe.
+At Bosch Research, in the field of autonomous systems, we work on methods to account for safety demands and contribute towards making the use of ML safe.
 Our team focuses particularly on ML testing.
 As such, we keep up to date on the emerging research area of ML testing.
 Moreover, we evaluate approaches from literature on industrial examples and develop new methodologies ourselves.

 In several publications over the last year, our team has provided an overview of open questions for ML testing and evaluated several concrete approaches.
 In the following, we will provide an overview of three papers related to this line of research.